Penalties for disciplinary of offences

 A suspension involves one or more periods of study, but no longer than six months total.
 While suspended, the student will not be entitled to student finance.

-In cases of suspension, the Legal Office will notify the departments where the student is registered, the Student Records office, the Swedish financial aid system for students (CSN), etc. Only the Disciplinary Board can inform about a suspension of a student.
+In cases of suspension, the Legal Division will notify the departments where the student is registered, the Student Records office, the Swedish financial aid system for students (CSN), etc. Only the Disciplinary Board can inform about a suspension of a student.

 If the student is cleared